 Award-winning director, producer, and line producer who has worked on several features, web series, and short films.

-Writer, producer, and artistic and programming director for the Big Bear Lake International Film Festival whose former positions include vice president of creative affairs and executive story editor, Universal Pictures Story Department; story editor, 20th Century Fox; and story department assistant, Paramount Pictures.
+Author, producer and programming director for The American Pavilion Emerging Filmmaker Showcase at the Cannes Film Festival.
+Co-author of I Liked it, Didn’t Love It: Screenplay Development from the Inside Out and The Complete Filmmaker’s Guide to Film Festivals: Your All Access Pass to Launching Your Film on the Festival Circuit.
+Her former positions include vice president of creative affairs and executive story editor, Universal Pictures Story Department; story editor, 20th Century Fox; and story department assistant, Paramount Pictures.

 Jaia Thomas, Business and Management of Entertainment